definitelyprobably/alnitak/docs/source/configuration.rst

 will set the logging level to the desired value (``normal`` is the default).
-The only difference between setting the logging level in the configuration file instead of at the command line (via the ``-L`` or ``--log-level`` flags) is that certain logging output from the reading of the configuration file itself will be missed.
+The only difference between setting the logging level in the configuration file instead of at the command line (via the ``-L`` or ``--log-level`` flag) is that certain logging output from the reading of the configuration file itself will be missed.
 This is often not an issue, since the filesystem/DNS actions of the program are the real targets of the logging mechanisms.
-If, however, you do want to capture configuration file parsing in the log file, then you must use command-line flags.
+If, however, you do want to capture configuration file parsing in the log file, then you must use the equivalent command-line flag instead.

 .. _ConfCertbot: